Daycare Enrichment FAQs

 Can you administer my dog’s medications?
 Is there a charge?

-Our pricing is all-inclusive, so we can administer your dog’s medication at no additional cost.
+Yes, we can administer your dog’s medication for an additional price.
 Please note that it must be in the original prescription bottle with an appropriate date, and let staff know during booking if the medication needs to be injected.

 Can I take a tour?